 5. Bird Dogs

 The last exercise that can help improve posture is one you can do from the floor.
 Position yourself so you’re on your hands and knees, each about shoulder-width apart.
-For extra comfort, use a yoga mat or softer surface so you don’t hurt your knees.
+For extra comfort, use a yoga mat or a softer surface so you don’t hurt your knees.

 Keep your head facing the ground in a neutral position and tighten your stomach muscles so your back straightens.
 Lift one leg behind you so it’s level with your back.
 Lift the opposite arms in front of you so it’s level with your body as well.
 Hold this position for five to ten seconds, keeping your back straight and your arm and leg stable.
 Alternate arms and legs and repeat for a few sets.